lf-lang/vscode-lingua-franca/CONTRIBUTING.md

 && npm install
 ```

-Install the VS Code extension by calling `npm run installExtension`.
+Install the VS Code extension by calling `npm run install-extension`.
 If you want to debug the extension with the language server bundled in a jar see [here](#suggested-debugging-workflow).
 If you want to debug the extension together with the language server see [below](#debugging-interactions-between-the-language-server-and-vs-code).